 20697-1: Implementing and Managing Windows 10 - 2069A Course Outline

-This course is designed to provide students with the knowledge and skills required to install and configure Windows 10 desktops and devices in a Windows Server domain corporate environment.
-These skills include learning how to install and customize Windows 10 operating systems and apps, and configure local and remote network connectivity and storage.
-Students will also learn how to configure data security, device security, and network security, and maintain, update, and recover Windows 10.
+This course provides students with the knowledge and skills required to install and configure Windows 10 desktops and devices in a corporate Windows Server domain environment.
+The skills that this course details include learning how to install and customize Windows 10 operating systems and apps, and configure local and remote network connectivity and storage.
+Students also will learn how to configure security for data, devices, and networks, and maintain, update, and recover Windows 10.